Emil Breum

 Emil Breum Ankersen (born 16 January 2002) is a motorcycle speedway rider from Denmark.

 Career

 Breum reached the final of the 2021 Individual Speedway Junior European Championship.
 In 2022, he won the bronze medal in the Danish U21 Championship.

-He rides in the Danish Speedway League for Esbjerg Vikings (2022 to 2023) and in the Polish Polish Speedway First League for Poznań (2022).
+Breum rides in the Danish Speedway League for Esbjerg Vikings (2022 to 2023) and in the Polish Polish Speedway First League for Poznań (2022).

-In 2023, he was named in the Danish squad by team manager Nicki Pedersen.
+In 2023, Breum was named in the Danish squad by team manager Nicki Pedersen.
 Later during 2023, he became the Danish Under 21 champion and in 2023, he also helped Esbjerg Vikings win the Danish League.

-Midway through the 2023 season Breum signed fo King's Lynn Stars to ride in the SGB Premiership 2023.
+Midway through the 2023 season, Breum signed fo King's Lynn Stars to ride in the SGB Premiership 2023.